Call For a Consultation (305) 373-4400

 Forfeiture also serves to disrupt and financially weaken the infrastructure of organized crime syndicates, enterprises, drug cartels, etc. Additionally, government and law enforcement agencies can use the seizure of ill-gotten gains and property to compensate victims of illegal activity and further efforts to deter crime.
 There are three main forms of federal forfeiture:

-This process occurs before the agency that seized the assets, and there must be probable cause.
+The forfeiture process occurs before the agency that seized the assets, and there must be probable cause.
 This can only take place when no party has filed a claim contesting the basis of the seizure.
 One benefit is that the use of court resources is avoided when no one denies the forfeiture.

-Federal asset forfeiture begins with the government asserting certain properties were used to conduct a crime, were proceeds from a crime, or were purchased through ill-gotten funds.
+Federal asset forfeiture begins with the government asserting that certain properties were used to conduct a crime, were proceeds from a crime, or were purchased through ill-gotten funds.
 This may be during a criminal trial concerning federal offenses, such as fraud, embezzlement, counterfeiting, or drug smuggling.

 Government agencies may even suspect property belonging to a non-convicted person as being obtained from illegal means.
 If they’re proven correct or if probable cause is presented in an uncontested forfeiture, the government can seize the property.